A PMP-inspired Evaluation Framework for Assessing Deep-Learning Earth System Models: Applying PMP Metrics and Diagnostic Tools to DL-ESMs

 \subsection{Intra-seasonal Oscillation Metrics}

 The PMP framework offers several tools to study how models reproduce important features of the Earth system, such as the Madden--Julian Oscillation (MJO).
 MJO is the most prominent intra-seasonal mode of variability in the tropics and its presence can affect tropical cyclone formation and lead to variations in rainfall and surface temperatures.
-MJO is characterized by a slow eastward phase speed, a planetary zonal scale and a period of 30–60 days.
-Following the approach in \citep{lee2024PMP} we compute the east--west power ratio (EWR) and east power normalized by observation (EOR) as metrics of MJO propagation.
-EWR compares the spectral power over the MJO band (eastward propagating, wavenumbers 1–3, and period of 30--60 days) over its westward-propagating counterpart in the wavenumber frequency power spectra.
-The EOR is normalized by the observed power in the same MJO frequency band from observations (Global Precipitation Climatology Project (GPCP)-based; v 1.3; 1997–2010) and historical simulations for 1985–2004, as in \citep{Ahn2017}.
-Figure \ref{fig:MJOprop_winter} shows EWR values for boreal winter (November to April) for the three analyzed DL-ESMs (Panels b--d) as compared to the corresponding observational dataset (Fig. \ref{fig:MJOprop_winter}a).
-We notice that NeuralGCM-evap is the DL-ESM able to reproduce more closely the dominance of the eastward-propagating signal over its westward-propagating counterpart as seen in observations (EWR = 2.49, Fig. \ref{fig:MJOprop_winter}a) with an EWR value of about 2.5 (Fig. \ref{fig:MJOprop_winter}c), whereas ACE2 and NeuralGCM-precip show EWR values of 2.05 (Fig. \ref{fig:MJOprop_winter}b) and 3.52 (Fig. \ref{fig:MJOprop_winter}d), respectively.
-Results for boreal summer (March to October) are reported in Supplement Figure \ref{SIfig:MJOprop_summer}).
-In this case, ACE2. with an EWR = 2.76, is the DL-ESM closer to the observed EWR =3.05.
+The MJO is characterized by a slow eastward phase speed, a planetary zonal scale and a period of 30–60 days.